Save the Garment Center’s Mission is to Promote, Preserve, and Save New York City as Fashion Capital of the World

 The preservation area includes approximately 7.7 million square feet of space in 101 buildings centered between six major subway lines and many cultural destinations.
 The Garment Center’s prime location makes it desirable to new development, which has been a major factor in shrinking the Garment Center to the 1.1 million square feet that exist today.

 Save the Garment Center was started in 2007 as a grassroots campaign by factory owners Samanta Cortes, Anthony Lilore, Paul Cavazza and Larry Geffner.
 This campaign was in response to City Hall’s plans to lift the 1987 zoning laws that had protected the leases of the Garment Center fashion tenants for the past 23 years.
-Save the Garment Center’s initial goal was to keep the manufacturers and suppliers in New York’s Garment District from being pushed out of the district, or having to shut down all together.
-In 2009 Save the Garment Center became a 501c6 trade association and today it is a 501c3 non-profit organization.
+Save the Garment Center’s initial goal was to keep the manufacturers and suppliers in New York’s Garment Center from being pushed out of the district, or having to shut down all together.
+In 2009 Save the Garment Center became a 501c6 trade association.

 In 1960, 95% of clothing sold in the U.S. was manufactured in the Garment Center, now that number has decreased to approximately 3%.
 Despite this drastic decline, there are still 846 fashion companies headquartered in New York City, which is more than London, Paris, and Milan combined.
 New York City is the fashion capital of the world, and the Garment Center continues to make that possible.